Market Viability as a IPng Criteria (RFC1669)

 Status of this Memo

 This memo provides information for the Internet community.
 This memo does not specify an Internet standard of any kind.
 Distribution of this memo is unlimited.

 "Pushing" Internetworking Technology

-highly desirable but not sufficient on its own to ensure IPng
+internetworking protocol (IP version 4), promotion of an IPng solution by computer system manufacturers should be recognized as highly desirable but not sufficient on its own to ensure IPng acceptance in the marketplace.

 Can IPng compete against IPv4?